Course

 Upon completion of the course, a successful student will be able to:

-4. Integrate government benefit programs such as CPP, OAS, RRSPs, RESPs, RDSPs and TFSAs as well as pensions and investment planning into moderately complicated retirement and estate planning recommendations
+5. integrate government benefit programs such as CPP, OAS, RRSPs, RESPs, RDSPs, TFSAs, and FHSAs as well as pensions and investment planning into retirement and estate planning scenarios;

-Textbooks and materials to be purchased by students may be chosen from:
+Textbooks and materials to be purchased by students:

-Institute of Financial Services Educators (IFSE) LLQP Common Law materials, or
+Institute of Financial Services Educators (IFSE) LLQP Common Law materials

 All textbooks are subject to change with approval of the department.